Feast of Our Lady of Sorrows

-Other gospel writers mention the presence of the women at Golgotha, but it is John who explicitly tells us that Mary and the beloved disciple stood by the cross and who gives us Jesus’ words: “Woman. behold, your son” and to the disciple whom Jesus loved: “Behold, your mother.”
+Other gospel writers mention the presence of the women at Golgotha, but it is John who explicitly tells us that Mary and the beloved disciple stood by the cross.
+He reports Jesus’ words: “Woman, behold, your son” and to the disciple whom Jesus loved: “Behold, your mother.”

 Mary, may I appreciate you as my mother.
 May I go to you with my doubts and fears.
 May I confidently trust in your loving care for me.
 Help me to have a compassionate heart as I see Jesus suffering in the crucified of today.

 Be with me always and at the hour of my death.
 Amen.

 Fr.
 Michael Hoolahan, C.P. is on the staff of Mater Dolorosa Passionist Retreat Center, Sierra Madre, California.